 The Geelong Botanic Garden is a heritage garden in Victoria, Australia.
 It covers an area of 200 acres and hosts a number of rare trees along with iconic Australian species and other exotics.
 Alexander Krasovskis has recently been to the Geelong Botanic Garden and has shared some beautiful pictures from there.
 Click here to view full story.

 Being an experimental gardener, I love experimenting with different design ideas.
 And one of my favorite design elements in a garden landscape is a trellis.
-A trellis is a nice design element not only to support your vines or climbing plants but also to add some architectural element to your garde.
+A trellis is a nice design element not only to support your vines or climbing plants but also to add some architectural element to your garden.
 Usually made of wood or metal, a trellis can also be installed to create private space in your backyard or make structured garden borders.
 Below are 9 simple and modern trellis designs that you can use in your own garden.

 Jasminum nudiflorum is a beautiful flowering shrub originating from northern parts of China but easily propagated in USD zones 6a to 9b.
 The shrub is commonly known as Winter Jasmine because of its attractive yellow flowers that bloom in winter when very few plants bloom so profusely.
 For this reason, it is considered a valuable shrub in colder regions.